microwavedram/konekt/README.md

 ```
 and it will print out the id

-To get started in your websocket folder,
+- To get started, Navigate into your websocket folder.
-add a new folder to ./src
+- Then add a new folder to ./src
-Name this folder the computers ID appended with a "]"
+- Name this folder the computers ID appended with a "]"

 Only files in a computers folder will sync to said computer